PrefectHQ/prefect/docs/tutorials/task-retries.md

 Now that we have created our flow `f`, we could continue to add tasks and dependencies to it through a variety of methods such as `add_task` and `set_dependencies`, or inspect its current state with methods such as `visualize` and `terminal_tasks`.

 To actually perform the computation, we call `f.run()` and specify which tasks we want returned for inspection.
-For the first run, we ensure that the request fails using the `prefect.context` (see the docs for more information on context).
+For the first run, we ensure that the request fails by artificially injecting a `"_fail"` key into the `prefect.context` (see the docs for more information on context) which the task will look for.
+If you look back at the definition of the `ping_external_services` task, we explicitly look for this key to determine whether the task should fail or succeed.

 ```python